Masozee/kontena/README.md

 1. Clone the repository
 2. Set up your database connection in `.env`
 3. Run the migrations to create the database schema
+4. Seed the database with test data (optional)
-4. Start building your project management application
+5. Start building your project management application

 ## Environment Variables